afuller87/ELMS/README.md

 ### As a Teacher:
 - I want to upload and manage my course content seamlessly.
-- I want to track the progress and engagement of my students.
+- I want to track the progress of coursework for my students.
 - I want to communicate with my students, providing them guidance and feedback.

 ### As an Administrator: